 What you tell your insurer will impact how much you pay for your insurance.
 However, it’s not as simple as driving less means paying less.

-Either way, you’ll need to get a good idea of how much driving you’ll be doing.
-But that might not be so easy to do if you’re a first-time driver, or if you’re thinking this is the year, you’ll finally drive the Scottish coastal route.
+You’ll need to get a good idea of how much driving you’ll be doing.
+But that might not be so easy to do if you’re a first-time driver, or if you’re thinking this is the year you’ll finally drive the Scottish coastal route.

 You might have a good idea of your average yearly mileage.
-But if you don’t, there are a few things you can do to find out, according to Martin Smith, Motor Technical Claims Manager at Aviva.
+But if you don’t, there are a few things you can do to find out, according to Martin Smith.
 “Looking back at service records or MOTs can help,” he says.

 Of course, if your circumstances change, your mileage may change, too.
 “For example, if you used to work from home and only used your car at weekends to see friends, check out a heritage site or go to the beach but now have a job with a 50-mile-a-day commute, you’ll need to factor that in – and make sure you tell your insurer about the change of use,” says Martin.